Conditions

 First aid:

-• Cover wound to control bleeding with gentle pressure
+• Cover the wound to control bleeding with gentle pressure

 • See bleeding